 The vast majority of the rest of your blood volume (roughly 44-45 percent) is made up of red blood cells, which carry oxygen.

 With platelets, your body has a great source of nutrients to help repair damaged tissue and relieve pain.
 And because these are your own cells, they are obviously highly compatible with your biology.
 But under normal circumstances, they make up a very small portion of your blood.

-In PRP therapy, we draw a sample of your blood, then use a special centrifuge to separate the mixture into its individual components.
+In PRP therapy, our Massapequa platelet-rich plasma specialist will draw a sample of your blood, then use a special centrifuge to separate the mixture into its individual components.
 From there, we can remove the red blood cells and recombine the platelets with some of the plasma.
 This creates a mixture that has a much higher concentration of platelets than baseline blood—or in other words, it’s platelet-rich plasma.

 Once the blood is fully prepared, we can inject it into the area that is currently experiencing pain.
 The body can then use the growth factors and nutrients supplied by the platelets to accelerate repair work and help you recover faster.

 PRP is often combined with other therapies, including shockwave therapy, to help maximize its effectiveness.
-We may also recommend treatments such as custom orthotics to address an underlying cause of your injury, such as flat feet or a gait abnormality.
+Our Massapequa platelet-rich plasma specialist may also recommend treatments such as custom orthotics to address an underlying cause of your injury, such as flat feet or a gait abnormality.